KhaelK138/KhaelK138.github.io/markdown/AndroidApps.md

 - Download the server from [here](https://github.com/frida/frida/releases/latest)
   - On Google Play versions past August 1 2024, Frida is broken it seems
     - Apparently newer versions fixed this, but that doesn't seem to be the case
-    - Got frida working on API 27
+    - Got adb/frida working on API 29, which DOES have google play store
   - Install on the client with `adb`
     - `adb push {server_file} /data/local/tmp`
     - `adb shell` then `su` (must already be rooted)